felicityin/ckbox/README.md

 Ckbox provides convenient APIs to interact with the Nervos CKB.

 - CoinClient: Transfer the ckb.
 Issue and transfer the sUDT.
 Get the balance.
-- ContranctClient: Deploy and upgrade the contract.
+- ContractClient: Deploy and upgrade the contract.
 - DaoClient: Depost, withdraw and unclock the DAO.

 # Examples